 Certificates of insurance

-A certificate of insurance indicates that adequate insurance coverage is in force to protect the interests of Ryerson University and other parties.
+A certificate of insurance indicates that adequate insurance coverage is in force to protect the interests of Toronto Metropolitan University and other parties.

-If you are submitting an insurance certificate to indicate coverage as a non-university party providing services on the Ryerson campus, please submit your certificate via the Certificate Submission Form portal, external link.
+If you are submitting an insurance certificate to indicate coverage as a non-university party providing services on the TMU campus, please submit your certificate via the Certificate Submission Form portal (external link) .

 Practicum placement agreements